ZIRMI/TestZIRMI/README.md

-# TestZIRMI
+#ZIRMI
-ZanTesting, not selling
+Do Your Own, not selling